-Eleanor McEvoy achieved star status in Ireland in 1992 when her song “A Woman’s Heart” inspired the title for, and appeared on, the A Woman’s Heart anthology album.
-It has since gone on to become the best-selling album in Irish history.
+Eleanor McEvoy achieved star status in Ireland in 1992 when her song “A Woman’s Heart” was the title track for the A Woman’s Heart anthology album.
+A Woman’s Heart has since gone on to become the best-selling album in Irish history.

 She graduated from Trinity College Dublin with an honours degree in music and was accepted to the National Symphony Orchestra of Ireland as a violinist.
 She worked with the symphony for five years before she finally took the plunge and left the classical world behind to concentrate on her real passion—songwriting.

 She released her eponymous debut on Geffen records followed with tours in the USA, Europe and the Far East.
 She moved to Columbia Records in New York for her second album “What’s Following Me?”
 “Precious Little”, the first single, was a top ten radio hit in the US.
 Since then, Eleanor has gone on to become an artist and performer known throughout the world.
 Her critically acclaimed canon of work spans thirteen albums, fifty singles, and appearances on numerous compilation albums.